handsontable/handsontable/docs/content/guides/cell-types/autocomplete-cell-type.md

 ## Overview

-Autocomplete can be configured in three different ways:
+You can complete the autocomplete cell type in three different ways:
 - Flexible mode
 - Strict mode
 - Strict mode using Ajax